Transparency

 Item Value Checker Pro

-Bulk uploads (drop 20+ photos at once), unlimited extension lookups, price-drop alerts, and AI listing copy. $7/mo for first 500 signups.
+Bulk uploads (drop 20+ photos at once), unlimited extension lookups, price-drop alerts, and AI listing copy.
+7-day free trial, then $7/mo for first 500 signups.

 How it works — FAQ